up42/docs/source/FAQ/compliance.rst

 Do I need to provide any documentation in support of the compliance process?
 ============================================================================

-Additional relevant documentation supporting the complementing the one provided in the account settings may be required.
+Additional relevant documentation complementing the one provided in the account settings may be required.
 The compliance officer of UP42 will reach out to you in case of such a requirement.

 Who will access my additionally required data during the compliance process?
 ============================================================================

-Only the relevant data based on a **Need to know** basis is used in our Compliance Tool: to validate the information you have provided.
+Only the relevant data on a **Need to know** basis is used in our Compliance Tool: to validate the information you have provided.
-Use of this data outside of this context this is strictly forbidden.
+Use of this data outside of this context this is strictly **forbidden**.

 How much time would it take to get an approval from the compliance process?
 ===========================================================================